Prabath Jayasuriya: International career

 In July 2018, he was named in Sri Lanka's One Day International (ODI) squad for their series against South Africa.
 He made his ODI debut for Sri Lanka against South Africa on 1 August 2018.

 He was on the verge of making his test debut during the home test series against Bangladesh way back in April 2021 as an injury replacement to Lasith Embuldeniya but he was not included in the squad for failing skinfold fitness tests and Praveen Jayawickrama who had just 10 first-class games experience under his belt got the nod over the experienced premiere spinner at domestic level.
-The reason for his exclusion was initially reported by media that Jayasiriya had failed to complete the mandatory two kilometer fitness run inside eight minutes which was in force during the tenure of Mickey Arthur as head coach but the reports were rubbished by SLC as it clarified that Jayasuriya was snubbed based on his skinfold tests.
+The reason for his exclusion was initially reported by media that Jayasiriya had failed to complete the mandatory two kilometre fitness run inside eight minutes which was in force during the tenure of Mickey Arthur as head coach but the reports were rubbished by SLC as it clarified that Jayasuriya was snubbed based on his skinfold tests.
 Following Jayawickrama's incredible start to test cricket with twin fifers on debut against Bangladesh, the hopes of Jayasuriya making a case for himself at test level started to wane and Jayasuriya fell under the radar.
 Despite being a consistent performer at first-class level, Jayasuriya was made to wait for too longer.

 In July 2022, he was added to Sri Lanka's Test squad for the second match against Australia.
 He was included to the final test at the last minute under most dramatic circumstances as Jayawickrama was diagnosed with COVID-19 after testing positive while lead spinner Lasith Embuldeniya was dropped by selectors due to poor run of form.
 With the lack of backup frontline spinners, captain Dimuth Karunaratne brought Prabath Jayasuriya in the lineup to face Australia in the decisive test having played alongside him for the same club.
 He made his Test debut on 8 July 2022, for Sri Lanka against Australia.
 On his debut, he took a five-wicket haul, with figures of 6/118.
 In the second innings of the match, he took another five-wicket haul, to finish with the best bowling figures for a Sri Lanka player on debut and fourth best overall, with 12 for 177.
 He also became the second bowler for Sri Lanka to take two five-wicket hauls on Test debut after Praveen Jayawickrama.
 He was adjudged man of the match award for his match winning bowling performance.
 He also ended up as the leading wicket taker of the series with 12 scalps despite missing the first test.